Visit Yosemite Solo or With a Group? 8 Tips for Exploring California's Iconic National Park

 Without a group, who would take your picture in front of Cathedral Lake, or pass you another hot dog around the fire pit, or stay up late to watch the stars with you?
 On top of that, it’s always a good idea to hike with others, for your own safety.

 If that sounds good to you, consider checking out our US National Parks: California to the Grand Canyon trip.
-Not only will you be with a group of eager hikers to experience the national parks of the American West, we also take care of every little logistical detail (flights, accommodations, daily meals, plus a top-notch itinerary for each park you visit).
+Not only will you be with a group of eager hikers to experience the national parks of the American West, we also take care of every little logistical detail.
 And you'll have an expert Tour Director like Tyson.